Updated September 2013

 The default fare is charged when the system doesn’t know where you got off the train/tram/bus, and it assumes you might have gone to the end of the line (on a tram/bus) or to the last stop of the longest line on the system (metropolitan trains).

 In other words if you don’t touch-off on buses and trains the Myki system may assume you took a two-zone trip, and charge you for it.
-If this is the correct fare anyway (for instance you’ve travelled on a train from the CBD to a zone two station) then you will not be charged anything extra if you do not touch-off, and may choose not to bother.
+If this is the correct fare anyway (for instance you’ve travelled on a train from the CBD to a Zone 2 station) then you will not be charged anything extra if you do not touch-off, and may choose not to bother.

 The default fare does not apply to Myki Pass if you touched on (started your journey) in your nominated zone.
 In other words, if you have a weekly/monthly/yearly Pass on your Myki card, there is no need to touch off when travelling in the zone(s) covered by the Pass.